The Brick-by-Brick® Programme

 About the programme

 Brick Clubs take a child-led approach which means they can be extremely flexible and tailored to the person’s strengths, interests and needs.
 They include team-based activities where you work together to build a LEGO® model, taking turns to play different roles (called the Engineer, Supplier and Builder) until the model is built.
 Brick Club members play a leading role in the activities that happen in the session, deciding on who does which job, what model is made and when to take turns.
 Another option is freestyle building, where pairs or small teams can design and create their own models together.
 For more advanced LEGO builders, there’s also the opportunity to create stop-motion animations and work on coding and programming LEGO activities.
+In fact, as the children are in charge, there are so many different LEGO building activities that can happen in Brick Club that it's impossible to describe them all!

 The benefits of Brick-by-Brick